|

 But, before she could move, she heard Drizzt issue a quiet command

-and, suddenly, a huge black cat appeared in the tunnel mouth,
+and, suddenly, a huge, black form appeared in the tunnel mouth,

 and sealed her in.